JsonBravo/Space-Object-Alias-Mapping/README.md

 ![alt text](image-1.png)
 **Photo Credit**: "M31 180 sec final copyL" KevC (user name), 2011 https://www.astrobin.com/304/?q=m31

-**A Note on the SOAM:** The homemade SOAM ("Space Object Alias Map") class is essentially a data structuring tool that can dynamically build and manage alias associations for individual objects.
+**A Note on the SOAM:** The homemade SOAM ("Space Object Alias Map") class is a data structuring tool that can dynamically build and manage alias associations for individual objects.

 ## APPROACH
 Below is a summary of the FILES created and the steps taken to build up and create the final synonym file: